voiceflow/interview-take-home-frontend/README.md

 Right now the dashboard and chat are hard coded - but this should be all be dynamic.
 Feel free to add in a bit of styling as well to make it look a little better.
 (We're really not judging design or how pretty it is, but it's a good opportunity to show off styling code).

-Feel free to modify the code as much as you want - the template is more of a suggestion.
+Feel free to modify the code as much as you want, as the template is more of a suggestion. **Use any libraries, packages, existing code - nothing is off limits.**

 # Requirements